We dare you to visit these haunting Southwest Michigan locations | Southwestern Michigan Tourist Council

 “But that's the thing with ghost stories.
 It's impossible to prove,” she said.
 “You either believe it or you don't.”

-Historical context: The Mortons were instrumental in developing Benton Harbor.
+Historical Context: The Mortons were instrumental in developing Benton Harbor.
 They owned a 600-acre peach orchard, and family members were responsible for digging the town’s shipping canal, enabling Benton Harbor to grow into a bustling harbor town in its heyday.

-State Street Spooks
+State Street spooks

 It started when he was working in a crawl space late at night.
 He thought he was alone for the moment at the 1117 State St. home — until he heard a voice calling his name.
-When he couldn’t find anyone, he asked a crew working on the ducts if they had called for him and joked that it must have been a ghost in the house that used to belong to St. Joseph’s first mayor, Frank Herring.
+When he couldn’t find anyone, he asked a crew working on the ducts if they had called for him and joked that it must have been a ghost in the house, which used to belong to St. Joseph’s first mayor, Frank Herring.

 That’s when one of the men mentioned a girl in a dress at the top of the stairs.
 She was there for a second before disappearing.
 Despite these rumored sightings, Andy never saw the ghost himself.
 So, his family moved into the old house when the renovation was complete.